 At project kickoff, our client provided us with a data dump of architecture plans, offering memorandums, partnership agreements, and project language.
 We then searched historic archives, conducted community stakeholder interviews, and walked the client through a discovery process.
-I assisted Crave’s creative director through this phase, managing the project schedule, the researcher, coordinator, and the rest of the creative team.
+I supported Crave’s creative director through this phase, managing the project schedule, the creative team, writing & wire framing the website content, and heading up client meetings throughout the process.

 Agency: Crave Design